geodynamics/aspect/doc/sphinx/user/methods/nonlinear-stokes-solvers.md

 ### solving $\frac{1}{sqrt(1+x^2)}x = 0.5$

-Now that we have a general understanding of how the Newton solver works, lets apply it to the equation we also solved with the Picard iteration.
+Now that we have a general understanding of how the Newton solver works, let's apply it to the equation we solved above with the Picard iteration.
 The method is going to be the same, but now we are stopping the derivative at the line $y = 0.5$ instead of $y = 0$.
 If we would take the initial guess at $x=2$ the iteration would diverge, so we are taking the result from the first iteration of the Picard iteration, which is $x = 1.11803$.
-This is actually a common tactic to get the Newton iteration to converge and will be discussed further in the section {ref}`user_methods_nonlinear_solvers_globalization`.
+This is a common tactic to achieve convergence in the Newton iteration and will be discussed further in the section {ref}`user_methods_nonlinear_solvers_globalization`.

 (user_methods_nonlinear_solvers_newton_1)=
 ```{tikz} The green line is the function $\frac{1}{sqrt(1+x^2)}x = 0.5$, the red line is at $y = 0.5$ and the red circle indicates where the solution is going to be located.